Equalify/EqualifyPluginAPI/README.md

 To use the plugins you create, you have to use the Equalify DLL that is provided in the binary folder.
 Copy that dll to the folders listed here: http://www.equalify.me/?page=path

 The plugin itself has to be placed in this folder: X:\Users\YOUR_USERNAME\AppData\Roaming\Equalify\plugins

+You should also start spotify.exe with the -console flag (add it to your shortcut "spotify.exe -console")

-# more will be added....
+more will be added....